 Hubbard Street Dance Chicago has a COVID-19 Crisis Relief Fund to cover salaries and healthcare for dancers and staff.

-Dozens of local dancers and companies are offering livestream classes for free or donate-what-you-can, including, but not limited to: Aerial Dance Chicago, Ayako Kato/Art Union Humanscape, Ballet Chicago, Dance Center Evanston, Hubbard Street Dance, Joel Hall Dancers, Lucky Plush Productions with University of Chicago, Visceral Dance Chicago, Molly Shanahan/Mad Shak,
+Dozens of local dancers and companies are offering livestream classes for free or donate-what-you-can, including, but not limited to: Aerial Dance Chicago, Ayako Kato/Art Union Humanscape, Ballet Chicago, Chicago Human Rhythm Project, Dance Center Evanston, The Fly Honeys, Hedwig Dances, Hubbard Street Dance, Joel Hall Dancers, Lucky Plush Productions with University of Chicago, Visceral Dance Chicago, Winifred Haun & Dancers, Molly Shanahan/Mad Shak,

 Dining and Drinking